DiamondLightSource/PuckBarcodeReader/docs/code.md

 Using the Source Code - Windows
 ===============================
-This application is written in Python (v3.6) and was developed under Windows but should be portable to other platforms.
+This application is written in Python and was developed under Windows but should be portable to other platforms.
+It as been updated to python 3.14 in release 1.10.0.

 The following steps will help you prepare an appropriate Python environment to run this program.
-These instructions assume that you will use the 64-bit version of Python 3.6.
+These instructions assume that you will use the 64-bit version of Python 3.14.

 * Install the appropriate version of Python by downloading the Windows binary installer from <https://www.python.org/downloads>
     * You want the one labelled 'Windows x86 MSI installer'